erindalli/wazuh-siem-home-lab/README.md

 **A detection rule that matched but never fired:** I'd written the rule logic correctly, but it had no parent (`<if_sid>`), so Wazuh's rule engine never evaluated it at all, since only the child rules under whichever root rule claims an event actually get checked.
 Tracked this down with `wazuh-logtest -v`.

-**Cloning a VM cloned more than I expected:** Cloning the Victim VM to build the honeypot also duplicated its MAC address and its Wazuh agent identity, which caused an IP collision and made Wazuh treat the new machine as the same host as the original.
-Had to regenerate both before it worked as its own separate agent.
+**Cloning VM issues:** Cloning the Victim VM to build the honeypot also duplicated its MAC address and its Wazuh agent identity, which caused an IP collision and made Wazuh treat the new machine as the same host as the original.
+Had to regenerate both before it worked as its own separate agent - expected problem.

 **Moving SSH off port 22 needed more than an sshd_config edit:** I needed the port free for Cowrie, but Ubuntu's socket activation controls the actual port binding separately from sshd's own config file, so editing sshd_config alone did nothing.
 Had to add a `ssh.socket` override as well.

-**Building detection from scratch for a log source Wazuh had never seen:** Cowrie's logs are JSON and there was no existing rule coverage for them.
+**Building detection for a log source Wazuh had no previous built-in support for:** Cowrie's logs are JSON and there was no existing rule coverage for them.
 I pulled the real field names straight out of the raw log lines rather than guessing, built a base rule with child rules attached underneath it, and validated the whole tree with `wazuh-logtest` before pushing it to the live manager.

 ## Skills demonstrated

-- SIEM deployment and administration (Wazuh indexer, manager, dashboard, agents)
-- Linux system administration (systemd, LVM/disk management, service hardening, user/permission management)
-- Custom detection rule authoring and validation (Wazuh rule XML, `wazuh-logtest`)
-- MITRE ATT&CK mapping
+★ SIEM deployment and administration (Wazuh indexer, manager, dashboard, agents) ★ Linux system administration (systemd, LVM/disk management, service hardening, user/permission management) ★ Custom detection rule authoring and validation (Wazuh rule XML, `wazuh-logtest`) ★ MITRE ATT&CK mapping
-- Web application attack simulation (brute force, SQL injection) with Hydra/curl and manual exploitation
-- Honeypot deployment and attacker behavior capture (Cowrie)
-- Root-cause troubleshooting across a multi-service, multi-VM stack
+★ Web application attack simulation (brute force, SQL injection) with Hydra/curl and manual exploitation ★ Honeypot deployment and attacker behavior capture (Cowrie) ★ Root-cause troubleshooting across a multi-service, multi-VM stack

 ## Screenshots